maruel/dlibox/go/pio/doc/drivers/README.md

 Go developped a fairly large hardware hacker community in part because the language and its tooling have the following properties:

-* Easy to cross compile to Arm/Linux via `GOOS=linux GOARCH=arm go build .`.
+* Easy to cross compile to ARM/Linux via `GOOS=linux GOARCH=arm go build .`.
-* Significantly faster to execute than python.
+* Significantly faster to execute than python and node.js.
 * Significantly lighter in term of memory use than Java or node.js.
 * Significantly more productive to code than C/C++.
 * Builds reasonably fast on ARM.